How to Use This Calculator

 The Average Width Method for Bow-Front Volume

-Here, length is the straight back wall measurement, back width is the depth at the back, maximum bow width is the greatest depth at the curve, height is the water level, and 231 is the conversion factor from cubic inches to US gallons.
-This method provides a reliable estimate for the water volume and subsequent weight.
+Here, length is the straight back wall measurement, back width is the depth at the back, maximum bow width is the greatest depth at the curve, height is the water level, 231 is the conversion factor from cubic inches to US gallons, 1728 is the conversion from cubic inches to cubic feet, and 144 is the conversion from square inches to square feet.

 Working Through a Bow-Front Aquarium Volume Example